 - Students who were registered for Luther Seminary courses on or after March 13, 2020, and who are not specifically excluded under the terms of the CARES Act

 - U.S. citizens or eligible noncitizens with a valid Social Security number as defined by Title IV

 - Funding can only support student expenses related to the disruption of campus operations due to the coronavirus.
 Eligible expenses include, but are not limited to: food, housing, course materials, technology, health care, child care, unexpected travel and lodging, counseling.

-- A student may apply for a maximum of $1,000, based upon available funds.
-The amount of funds disbursed to each applicant will be determined by the Luther Seminary Care Team.
+- Students had the opportunity to apply for a maximum of $1,000 per eligible student for significant expenses.
+The amount of funds disbursed to each applicant was determined by the Luther Seminary Care Team.
 This process is now closed.